 Transcript of Records is a list of courses you have completed at your home university.
 This document must be official (signed & stamped by the applicant's home university) and in English.

 NB!
-The Certificate of Language Skills should not be more than 2 years old at the time you are submitting it.
+The language certificate should not be more than 2 years old at the time you are submitting it.

 - paper-based: minimum score 575